dskho/0xatom.github.io/_posts/2021-01-2-thm-picklerick.md

 ## Summary

 Happy new year everyone!
-First writeup of the year, let's start!
+First writeup of the year, an easy box that we have to bypass a simple filter so we can read files.
+Let's start!

 ## Enumeration/Reconnaissance